jiansfoggy/4705_Book_Purchase_Intention_Prediction/README.md

 ### 5.2.3 Manually deploy the service on second EC2

-42. Repeat Steps 7--19 and 29--41 to create second EC2 server with the following changes
+41. Repeat Steps 7--19 and 29--40 to create second EC2 server with the following changes

 * Start from step 7, since we already setup .pem file in Steps 1--6.
 * At Step 8: Set Name as `EC2_for_Monitor`.
 * At Step 13: About **firewall**, click **Select existing Security group** and use `Final_Porject`, the one we just created for first EC2 server.
-* Skip Steps 20--28, since Security Group `Final_Porject` is already there.
-Don't need to create duplicate one.
+* Repeat Steps 20--28 to create new Security Group `Monitor` to avoid further trouble.
+Change description at will, but keep the other information unchanged.

 ### 5.2.4 Run User Interface and FastAPI services on the server `EC2_for_Frontend_Backend`

-43. Setup WandB
+42. Setup WandB

 Go to [here](https://wandb.ai/quickstart?product=models) and copy **WANDB_API_KEY** in the highlighted yellow block.